influence-usa/campaign-finance_state_OH/README.md

 python run.py -p<print list>|-d<download>|-t<transform> & optional_Filter_String

-example print:<br>
+example print:
 ---------------
 python run.py -p "2009".

 Will print all the names and sizes of all files with "2009" in the name.

-example download:<br>
+example download:
 ----------------
-python run.py -d  <br>
+python run.py -d
 What it does:downloads all files with an EXE extension from the OHIO site.
 Then those files are unzipped into csv files.
-Then the records from the csv files are distributed(json) into Year and Quarter folders that are created in your file system , if they don't currently exist.<br>
+Then the records from the csv files are distributed(json) into Year and Quarter folders that are created in your file system , if they don't currently exist.

 >For testing you should use a Filter_string when downloading
 >example: python run.py -d "2009"